 When developing an exhibition booth design it is vital to imagine the booth indoor as a oneness.
 A set of areas connected together.
 Hence, it is proper that a common style and design runs around.
 All interior planning components should come together and match each other, to strengthen the whole structure.
 An effective way to generate this theme is the well deemed application of color.
 Color schemes in overall are an excellent way to unify a sections of spaces.
 For instance, you may choose three or four colors and use them in different shades throughout the stand.

-Exhibition booth design is a creative practice that evaluates customer’s information, determines a visual direction, refines the design direction, and generates graphic interaction.
+Designing an exhibition booth is a creative task that evaluates customer’s information, determines a visual direction, refines the design direction, and generates graphic interaction.

 Balance is definitely the equivalent dispersal of aesthetic effects in a booth.
 There are three styles of harmony: radial, regular and asymmetrical.